 We invest fixed income in Australian and international governments, semi-government authorities, and international corporations.

-Our international fixed income assets are 100% hedged, meaning they are protected against the losses that can happen when the Australian dollar goes down in value.
+Our international fixed income assets are 100% hedged, meaning they are protected against the impact of currency fluctuations on investment returns.

 This is a great asset option if you’re working to a shorter time frame and more risk-averse.